 “Barrett portrays adult lives with minimal flourishes and a powerful command of setting.
-Florida is electric with the tension of 'all that can happen' —hurricanes... [continued in Reviews below]”—Publishers Weekly
+Florida is electric with the tension of 'all that can happen' —hurricanes, sinkholes, and a boom-and... [continued in Reviews below]”—Publishers Weekly

 A collection of short stories by Lynne Barrett.